-Type Measure Target (Tier 7) Actual Current Year 5-Year Average Narrative Audited ratios Ale In a second - Liquidity Unrestricted Cash Expense Cover Ratio Greater than 4 months 13.90 months N/A Council has a achieved a strong liquidity positiond, after years of good financial management and is well positioned to meet both the short a long term needs of the community.
-Operating Performance Operating Surplus Ratio N/A N/A -105.8% It is challenging for Council to achieve a positive operating surplus ratio with continued reliance on grant funding and limited opportunity to generate own source revenue.
+Type Measure Target (Tier 7) Actual Current Year 5-Year Average Narrative Audited ratios Me In- - Liquidity Unrestricted Cash Expense Cover Ratio Greater than 4 months 13.90 months N/A Council has a achieved a strong liquidity position and, ofter years of good financial management and is well positioned to meet both the short and long term needs of the community.
+Operating Performance Operating Surplus Ratio N/A -105.8% -34,8% It is challenging for Council to achieve a positive operating surplus ratio with continued reliance or grant funding and limited opportunity to generate own source revenue.
 This ratio is impacted by the Financial Assistance Grant not being received until July 2024.
-Refer to note 4(f) for details.
+Refer to note 4() for details.
 Operating Cash Ratio Greater than 0% -42.6% 4.2% This ratio is impacted by the Financial Assistance Grant not being received until July 2024.
 Refer to note 4(i) for details.
-Asset Management Asset Sustainability Ratio Greater than 90% 6.1% 80.7% Council's 5 year average asset sustainability rat is near the recommended level which sugges that Council has been spending enough on ass renewal to compensate for the deterioration in i asset base.
+Asset Management Asset Sustainability Ratio Greater than 90% 6.1% 80.7% Council's 5 year average asset sustainability ratic is near the recommended level which suggests that Council has been spending enough on asset renewal to compensate for the deterioration in its asset base.
 Asset Consumption Ratio Greater than 60% 72.7% 78.2% The target has been achieved for both the current year and five year average.
 Council manages the consumption rate of assets appropriately.
-Debt Servicing Capacity Leverage Ratio 0 to 3 times -0.35 -0.51 The target has not been achieved for the curre year but is an improvement on the five-year average.
-Reliance on grant funding impacts the ratio.
+Debt Servicing Capacity Leverage Ratio 0 to 3 times -0.35 -0.51 The target has not been achieved for the current year but is an improvement on the five-year average.
+Reliance on grant funding impacts this ratio.